gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 $$n_{p,s}=0, ∀p,s∣M_p > M_s^{max}$$

-An indicator variable which takes value $1$, if a product is  allocated to a shelf, $0$ otherwise
+A decision variable which takes value $1$, if a product is  allocated to a shelf, $0$ otherwise

 $$\begin{aligned}
 & y_p ∈ \{0,1\}, & ∀p \\